 My band director at my second high school was one of the most optimistic people I have ever met.
 They loved being presented with a challenge and strived to create an inclusive environment in their band program, for both the marching and symphonic bands.
-Even though I was transferring from a new school, they instantly made me feel included and like I could do almost anything (read about when I first met them here).
-As a result, I was able to participate in marching band my junior and senior year.
-Here are some of my tips and tricks from the experience.
+Even though I was transferring from a new school, they instantly made me feel included and like I could do almost anything.
+As a result, I was able to participate in marching band with low vision my junior and senior year.
+Here are some of my tips and tricks for participating in marching band with low vision.
 Note that I did not use a blindness cane or other mobility aids at the time, and I played the Bb soprano clarinet (the “normal looking” clarinet).

 Learning to march

 At band camp, it took me twice as long to learn to march as it did for any of the other freshman.
 This was due to my lack of depth perception.
 I had trouble taking the required amount of steps and judging the distance I had to march.
 I also couldn’t read the dot sheet like the other students.
 To accommodate this, a staff member would tell me exactly where to go while the other students read dot sheets.

 Enlarge music to a larger print size